 Rep. Phyllis Kahn, PhD, MPA, is a member of the Minnesota legislature serving her 19th term.
 Her legislative interests include pension and investment policy, science and technology (most recently, DNA testing and the role of biotechnology in agriculture), information policy, natural resources, and women's rights.
 She has been the chief author of the Minnesota Clean Indoor Air Act (controlling smoking in public places), computer crime and computer virus laws, and legislation on nuclear safety, radioactive waste disposal, field tests of genetically modified crops, and infectious waste disposal.
 Rep. Kahn has also authored laws to require gender equity in athletics and laws prohibiting discrimination based on age or disability.
 She has been instrumental in obtaining funding for parks, trails, historic preservation, art-enhancement of state buildings, and the expansion of community and urban forests.
 She has served on many national committees, particularly in the field of science and public policy.
 She has been elected a Fellow of the American Association for the Advancement of Science (AAAS) and the Chair of the AAAS section on "General Interest in Science and Engineering."
 Rep. Kahn received a PhD in Biophysics from Yale and a MPA from the J.F.K.
 School of Government at Harvard University.

-Vanessa Laird, MA, JD, is an Executive Leadership Fellow, Center for Integrative Leadership, University of Minnesota and former General Counsel, Optum.
+Vanessa Laird, MA, JD, is the Executive Director of the Center for Integrative Leadership at the University of Minnesota and former General Counsel for Optum.
 She was previously Vice President and Senior Counsel for Medtronic's Cardiac Rhythm Disease Management and Neuromodulation businesses, as well as Senior Legal Counsel (based in Tolochenaz, Switzerland) for Medtronic Europe, Middle East and Africa.
 Prior to Medtronic, she was an International Affairs Fellow of the Council on Foreign Relations and practiced U.S. and international law in the Legal Adviser's Office at the U.S. Department of State.
-She was also on the Faculty of Laws at the University of Sheffield in England and clerked on the U.S. Court of Appeals for the Ninth Circuit for Judge Stephen Trott .
-Vanessa serves as a board member and mentor on the Joint Degree Program Advisory Board through the University of Minnesota Joint Degree Program in Law, Health & the Life Sciences.
+She was also on the Faculty of Laws at the University of Sheffield in England and clerked on the U.S. Court of Appeals for the Ninth Circuit for Judge Stephen Trott.
 Vanessa holds a B.A. from Williams College, magna cum laude with highest honors in English, a B.A.
-Hons/M.A. from Oxford University (Worcester College), and a J.D. from Stanford, where she was an Associate Editor of the Stanford Law Review.
+Hons/M.A. from Oxford University (Worcester College), and a JD from Stanford, where she was an Associate Editor of the Stanford Law Review.

 Kim Otte, JD, MA, has been Legal Counsel at Mayo Clinic Rochester since 2002.
 Ms. Otte focuses her practice on regulatory compliance issues, including HIPAA, Medicare, and fraud and abuse.
 She is also a member of the Mayo Ethics Consult Service and the Mayo Reproductive Medicine Advisory Board.
 Ms. Otte participates in education of the medical school students, residents, and nurses at Mayo.
 Ms. Otte is an active member of the Fraud and Abuse Practice Group of the American Health Lawyers Association.
 Prior to joing Mayo Clinic, Ms. Otte worked for Medica Health Plans in their legal and public policy department and for Halleland Lewis in their Health Law Practice Group.
 Ms. Otte has been an adjunct professor of Health Law at the University of Minnesota, William Mitchell College of Law, and Hamline University School of Law.
 Ms. Otte holds a JD from the University of Minnesota and a Masters in Philosophy from the University of Minnesota, with areas of expertise in biomedical ethics and feminist philosophy.